named-data/python-ndn/README.rst

 |Code Size|
 |Release Badge|
 |Doc Badge|
+#Add some comments to explain the links and lines on this code for better understanding
 A Named Data Networking client library with AsyncIO support in Python 3.

 It supports Python >=3.10 and PyPy3.10 >=7.3.12.